Check out the new covers! So pretty!!!

 I began writing the first draft of The Cat's Eye Chronicles, entitled Cat's Eye, when I was 11 years old.
 I finished it when I was 13.
 The first book was 180,000 words and over 500 pages long!
 I was definitely in love with writing!
 My aunt used to read the original version of CEC to her daycare center, where the little kids loved hearing about Sora's adventure.
 After many rewrites, I expanded the series into a multi-book venture, and published Sora's Quest in 2012.

 The idea of magical races, or even a "War of the Races," is pretty common in fantasy!
 However, I wanted to do something fresh.
-I'd grown up reading LOTR with my dad, and when I first starting writing about Sora's adventure, I was just getting into anime and JRPG's.
+I grew up reading LOTR with my dad, and when I first starting writing about Sora's adventure, I was getting into anime and JRPG's.
 Some of Sora's world was probably inspired by the videogames I was playing at the time, including Legend of Dragoon, Final Fantasy X, etc. I was also a big fan of Regency romance novels, which inspired the First Tier in Sora's world.

 On the surface, Sora's world can seem like a strange mix of old and new.
 When Sora and her companions are out questing, some of the world feels practically medieval.
 When she is in the city, it leans more toward artistocratic society.
 So which is it?
 I actually modeled Sora's world off of the Rococo period in France during the mid-1700's.
 So you'll find women in big fancy dresses with extravagant wigs, grand pianos, clocks, but also swordplay, horse carriages, and plated armor.